Job title: Consultant – Business & Human Rights

 - English skills: Excellent level of fluency in spoken and written English.

-- National language: Being fluent in Thai, both written and spoken, is essential.
-Familiarity with any other regional languages or dialects is a bonus.
+- National language: Fluency in the national language, both written and spoken, is essential.
+Familiarity with any other regional languages or dialects is considered a bonus.

 - Communication: Proven will and capacity to communicate regularly through online channels in order to ensure smooth working processes in a fully-remote working environment.